martinghunt/slurmzy/README.md

 ```
   --norun               Do not submit job.
 Print the script that would be submitted
+  --oe STR              Outprefix of .o and .e files (default is job name)
   --array_start INT     Start index of job array
   --array_end INT       End index of job array
   --array_limit INT     Max array elements allowed to run [10]